 Eindhoven is a city in the province of North Brabant and is considered as an innovative city.
-It is well known for its Design Academy and yearly Dutch Design Week (17-25 Oct.
-2020) which is the biggest design event in Northern Europe.
+It is well known for its Design Academy and yearly Dutch Design Week (21-29 Oct.
+2023) which is the biggest design event in Northern Europe.
 Because of that Eindhoven is called the ‘Design Capital’ of The Netherlands.
-But the most important thing to mention is that the inhabitants are very welcoming and friendly! :-)

 Strijp-S is a neighborhood in a former industrial park which belonged to electronics company Philips.
 Since 2000 many creative companies, shops, cafes and restaurants opened their doors in this area.